Floer Homology with DG Coefficients. Applications to cotangent bundles: Finiteness of the -sensitive Hofer-Zehnder capacity

 Frauenfelder-Pajitnov~\cite{Frauenfelder-Pajitnov} proved that $c_{HZ}^\circ(D^*Q)<\infty$ for closed manifolds $Q$ that are rationally inessential, i.e., such that their fundamental class vanishes in the rational homology of $K(\pi_{1}(Q),1)$.
-We do not know the answer to the following question.
+This includes all compact connected Lie groups $G$ that are not tori.
+To see this, denote by $n$ the dimension of $G$, by $t$ the dimension of a maximal torus of $G$, and by $r$ the rank of $\pi_1(G)$.
+We have $n> t$ because $G$ is not a torus, and $t\geq r$ by \cite[Theorem~7.1.]{Brocker-TomDieck}.
+Thus,